Pierre1231/Jingyi-web/content/en/home/misc.md

 weight: 60

 title: Misc.
-subtitle: 'Badminton has been a passion of mine for years, and I've practiced it for three years.'
+subtitle: 'this is a test'

 design:
   columns: '2'